larsks/blog.oddbit.com-posts/2012-11-27-avahi-service-discovery.md

+---
+layout: post
-Title: Service discovery in the cloud using Avahi
+title: Service discovery in the cloud using Avahi
-Date: 2012-11-27
+date: 2012-11-27
+---

 I'm been writing [a provisioning tool][drifter] for OpenStack recently, and I've put together a demo configuration that installs a